Revealed: The 'ridiculous' amount the Govt spent on two big red props

 Transport Minister Michael Wood has conveyed his expectations over the importance of "responsible and proportionate spending," after his Ministry spent $10,000 on two large red prop 'zeros'.

-Newstalk ZB can reveal Waka Kotahi spent $4,885 per number earlier this year.
+Waka Kotahi spent $4885 per number earlier this year, Newstalk ZB can reveal.

 The props – which glow red and stand about shoulder height on Wood – were part of the agency's Road to Zero campaign.